KNowledgeOnWebScale/query-research-updates/README.md

 ## 📅 Schedule

-Sessions will be held every two months on the first Tuesday of the month at 9:30 (CEST).
+Sessions will be held every two months on the second Tuesday of the month at 9:30 (CEST).

-The next session will take place on **June 4 2024 at 9:30 (CEST)**.
+The next session will take place on **June 11 2024 at 9:30 (CEST)**.

 ## 💡 Topics